cloudwego/cloudwego.github.io/content/en/docs/hertz/overview/_index.md

 ### High extensibility

 Hertz adopts a layered architecture to deliver a "batteries included" experience.
-Due to its layered design, the framework is high extensible while its core functionality remains robust.
+Due to its layered design, the framework is highly extensible while its core functionality remains robust.
 Hertz comes with default implementations for many modules but also enables users to extend them to fit their own needs.
 At present, only stable capabilities have been made available to the open source community.
 More planning refers to [RoadMap](https://github.com/cloudwego/hertz/blob/main/ROADMAP.md).

 ### Multi-protocol support

-Hertz framework provides out-of-box support for HTTP1.1, and ALPN protocol.
+Hertz framework provides out-of-box support for HTTP 1.1 and ALPN protocol.
 In addition, due to the layered design, Hertz supports the custom implementation of the protocol layer to adapt to different use cases.

 ### Switching Network layer on demand